chasingkirkjufell/navcoin-org/content/wallets/index.en.md

 {{< /item_container_section >}}

 {{< item_container_section
-    titleText="Download NavCoin Core 6.0.2"
+    titleText="Download Navcoin Core 6.0.2"
-    subtitleText="The NavCoin Core wallet has been carefully refined to be intuitive and easy to use.
+    subtitleText="The Navcoin Core wallet has been carefully refined to be intuitive and easy to use.
 It comes with a setup wizard and everything you need to load the blockchain and start sending transactions in a secure&nbsp;environment." bgPurple="true"
     anchor="download-core"
     buttonUrl="https://github.com/NAVCoin/navcoin-core/releases/latest"